ivanpaulovich/hexagonal-architecture-acerola/README.md

 =========
 [![Acerola latest Docker build](https://dockerbuildbadges.quelltext.eu/status.svg?organization=ivanpaulovich&repository=acerola)](https://hub.docker.com/r/ivanpaulovich/acerola/)

-Acerola is a Service Template for helping you to build evolvable, adaptable and maintainable Event Sourcing applications.
-It follows the principles from the [Clean Architecture book](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164) and has a Domain built on Domain-Driven Design.
+Acerola is a Service Template for helping you to build evolvable, adaptable and maintainable applications.
+It follows the principles from the [Alistair Cockburn blog post.](http://alistair.cockburn.us/Hexagonal+architecture) and has a Domain built on Domain-Driven Design.
 It is easy for you to start your new microservice based on its guidelines and patterns.

 ## Compiling from source